Eyelid Surgery and Blepharoplasty

 Complications are rare when working with qualified surgeons.

-Can I travel after my surgery?
+Can I travel after surgery?

 Most surgeons recommend waiting 7–14 days before flying, depending on the procedure.